PoliticalGraveyard.com

 Beauchamp, Emerson See Isaac Emerson Beauchamp

-Beauchamp, Emory P. — U.S. Consul in Aix-la-Chapelle, 1874.
+Beauchamp, Emory P. — U.S. Consul in Aix-la-Chapelle, as of 1874; St. Gall, as of 1884.
 Burial location unknown.

 Beauchamp, Isaac Emerson (1899-1971) — also known as Emerson Beauchamp; Doc Beauchamp — of Russellville, Logan County, Ky.
 Born in Russellville, Logan County, Ky., June 14, 1899.
 Democrat.
-Served in the U.S. Army during World War I; served in the U.S. Army during World War II; member of Kentucky state senate, 1944-46; Lieutenant Governor of Kentucky, 1951-55; delegate to Democratic National Convention from Kentucky, 1952, 1956, 1960; Kentucky state treasurer, 1964-.
+Served in the U.S. Army during World War I; served in the U.S. Army during World War II; member of Kentucky state senate, 1944-46; Lieutenant Governor of Kentucky, 1951-55; delegate to Democratic National Convention from Kentucky, 1952, 1956, 1960; Kentucky commissioner of agriculture, 1960-63; Kentucky state treasurer, 1964-.
 Methodist.
 Member, Freemasons; American Legion; Veterans of Foreign Wars; Disabled American Veterans.
 Died in 1971 (age about 72 years).
 Interment at Maple Grove Cemetery, Russellville, Ky.

 Beauchamp, Matt See Matthew Joseph Beauchamp